Friday, October 31, 2014

 Review

-One film I can confidently say only good things about is THE TERMINATOR.
+One film I can say good things about with good confidence is THE TERMINATOR.
 In saying this, I did prefer the second feature (click here) for several reasons.
-Because it had more depth with a bigger budget, and the title character changed from a cold-blooded killing machine into an anti-hero.
+Because it had more depth and a bigger budget, and the title character changed from a cold-blooded killing machine into an anti-hero.
 THE TERMINATOR is one of those classic movies that makes the action genre look rough, tough and busy.
 It is the first breakthrough picture from future legendary director James Cameron, who, at the time, was a struggling visionary.
-After THE TERMINATOR, he made more film masterpieces of an unmatched scale.
+After THE TERMINATOR, he made other film masterpieces of an unmatched scale.
 After all these years, the movie has withstood the test of time and hasn't lost the effect of its horror, thrills and action-based clichés like gun-blazing scenes and explosions.

 Similarly, Arnie Schwarzenegger's performance didn't change from when he first took on the role of the killer android.
 The menacing tone and brutish posture are the exact two things that Schwarzenegger brought into the character.
 Along with Schwarzenegger, James Cameron made the right move by casting Michael Biehn and Linda Hamilton.
 These two established actors proved themselves worthy of their status as movie stars.
 The VFX wizardry remains impressive even by today's standards (excluding the stop-motion technology used in the climax where the Terminator is chasing the lead heroes).